kelsey-ek/of7azure/GUIDE/AKS_test.md

              claimName: of7pvcoftibr
 ```

-- Write a booting script which should be located under the designated path. (/home/oftibr in this case)
+- Write a booting script that should be located under the designated path. (/home/oftibr in this case)

 ```
           postStart: